salsabeel-alsahory/Content-Management-System-CMS-/README.md

 - Authentication: [JWT]
 - Containerization: Docker
 - CI/CD: GitHub Actions
-- Cloud: AWS Services including S3 for storage, EC2 for compute power, and RDS for relational database management
+- Cloud: AWS Services including S3 for storage, EC2 for compute power, and RDS for relational database management, and (ASG-LB-TG)
 ## File Structure
 - `Category.ts`: Defines the category schema for content categorization.
 - `Content.ts`: Handles the content items and their related operations.